 We here at Robin Hood Animal Rescue believe that dogs and cats are to be loved as you would a child.
 They are so much like children.
 The unconditional love they have for us is beyond comparison.
-They are so much more than a watch dog, mouse catcher or a family pet to keep outside.
+They are so much more than a watchdog, mouse catcher, or a family pet to keep outside.

 If you believe the same as we do, please check out our wonderful fosters.
 Perhaps, that special one to fill your heart is waiting for you.

-Adopting a pet is a wonderful deed—you’ll help a dog or cat in need while at the same time find a devoted animal companion.
+Adopting a pet is a wonderful deed—you’ll help a dog or cat in need while at the same time finding a devoted animal companion.
 It’s also a long-term commitment and not to be taken lightly.
-You’ll need to be prepared to provide care, food, training and attention— be ready to deal with a pet that may shed on or chew or scratch furniture—and be able to afford years of veterinary costs.
+You’ll need to be prepared to provide care, food, training, and attention— be ready to deal with a pet that may shed on or chew or scratch furniture—and be able to afford years of veterinary costs.

 What you’ll receive in return is priceless and immeasurable: the gift of unconditional love.

 Fees are payable by cash, personal, or business check with a valid driver’s license or online via credit card or PayPal (with an additional charge of 10% to cover bank charges).

 Dogs and Puppies – Adoption fees start at $200; fees vary based on age, breed, and special needs.

 Cats (& kittens over 12 months of age) of age start at $150.00.
 All have been spayed/neutered, FIV/leukemia tested, vaccinated, and microchipped.